guatadepez/ReignTest/README.md

 - SwipeRefreshLayout from AndroidX
 - RecyclerView from AndroidX

-And require Internet to work with.

-- Version 1.1
+Version 1.1

 - Implementation of Realm and deleted SQlite
-- added Dialog for user to know what can and cannot do according to InternetConnection.
+- added Toast messages for user to know what can and cannot do according to InternetConnection.

 *The App remeber what Stories you deleted, please if you delete all the Stories just erase the Data/Cache of the App.
 *Please, Remember that some new Smartphones has the right to keep data (like Databases) even if you delete the App, so